-Be prepared for resistance from land-based defences like guard towers or reinforcements arriving from the sea to stop your pillage.
-Something to note, the defensive response will be proportional to the size of the attack.
+Be prepared for resistance from land-based defences like guard towers, or reinforcements arriving from the sea to stop your progress.
+The defensive response will be proportional to the size of the attack.
 Captains who are working together will trigger a more robust defensive response.

 Once the plundering begins, you will see a reward track that provides you with a rough idea of how things are progressing.
-As captain, you will continue to support them from your ship by remaining in the general area, eliminating static defences, and neutralising reinforcements that arrive to stop us.
-At key points, the plunder that has been looted thus far will be sent back.
-We can retrieve the loot right away or wait until the plundering is complete.
+As captain, you will remain in the general plunder area to eliminate static defences and neutralize reinforcements that arrive to stop you and your crew.
+At key points, the plunder that has been looted thus far can be found floating within the plunder area.
+You can retrieve the loot right away or wait until the plundering is complete.

 After starting a plunder, there are several possible outcomes.

-- The plunder can fail when the defenders are successful at repelling the attack by sinking our ship or we flee the area before being able to find any loot.
+- The plunder can fail when the defenders are successful at repelling the attack by sinking your ship or you flee the area before plunder completion.

-- It will be a partial success if we leave the area before the location has been thoroughly plundered.
-There is no shame in cutting our losses if things are going poorly and the resistance encountered was stronger than expected.
-You will take a hit to your infamy, but we will still have a working ship, and we get to keep the loot that was brought aboard.
+- It will be a partial success if you leave the area before the location has been thoroughly plundered.
+There is no shame in cutting your losses if things are going poorly and the resistance encountered was stronger than expected.
+You will take a hit to your infamy, but you will still have a working ship, and you get to keep the loot that was brought aboard.

-- The preferable outcome is to remain in the area taking care of any static defences while fighting reinforcements long enough to finish pillaging the place and recover all the valuables we could find before sailing off triumphantly!
+- The preferable outcome is to remain in the area taking care of any static defences and reinforcements to gain time for your crew to finish pillaging the place and recover all the valuables you could find before sailing off triumphantly!